 in a pragmatic way the interpretative use of kotodarma arguably would steer away from its pure origins or even language and yet still debated to bring spirit (heartiness) to conversations through an intelligent application of warmth, appropriateness and authentic/ genuine meaning.

-the environment in its own right (without terms of living consciousness) should not inherently be disregarded as a lower order when it comes to how situations of violence and hostility evolve or devolve. in fact hierarchies of safety when for example applied to the places we might visit or frequent can recognise well the primary importance of external environments, conditions and setting.
+the environment in its own right (without or beyond terms of living consciousness) should not inherently be disregarded as a lower order when it comes to how situations of violence and hostility evolve or devolve. in fact and interestingly hierarchies of safety priority when applied to the places we might visit or frequent can recognise well the primary importance of external environments, conditions and setting.

 extremis*1. or in this understanding of violence is not just the physical onslaught or verbal assault by those considered by any establishment to be deviant in action, but is also inclusive of violence (political oppression) legitimised by official power. yet interpreting from the sociologist Max Weber there is indication that legitimising “rule (Herschaft) of man over man ”is an inescapable fact of human existence. the concern is that if man is inherently violent and/or political (involving the nature of rule), then are we all not involved with a nature that is diabolical*2. in force?

 whilst we may confine ourselves to the conjectured forms of understanding rule, legitimacy and deviance, we may overlook the very nature of rational thinking; doxa (in this interpretation to mean right opinion) with gnosis (interpreted in this context as debated knowledge).